 LinkedIn post limit is 1,300 characters.
 Social Media Examiner recommends writing short, yet compelling posts asking a question or taking a stand about something, but always invite comments.

-Engaging with your audience is key.
+Engaging with your audience is essential for an effective LinkedIn marketing strategy.
 If someone comments on your post, comment back.
 Feel free to share links and photos within the comments as well to expand upon your posts and give readers more information.

 There is so much content being shared on LinkedIn, but not all of it is worth engaging with.
 You need to find the most relevant content to you, and to those you hope to network with.